 To learn more about all this and how to balance your mood within a month, visit Dr Kelly Brogan’s website.
 Just type mood swings in the search box.

 We’ve now looked at 12 common relationship problems you have a great measure of control over.
 If you've identified something that fits with you and you want to change it, you can!
 Perhaps your partner will fall in love with you again - but there are no guarantees.
 Remember: we can never make someone do anything.

-But, if it does become clear that it’s time for your relationship to end, at least you’ll have had an opportunity to learn and grow for the experiences you’ve shared together – including the breakup, if it comes to that.
+And if it does become clear that it’s time for your relationship to end, at least you’ll have had an opportunity to learn and grow for the experiences you’ve shared together – including the breakup, if it comes to that.

 Personal counselling or therapy can really help you on the journey, as can couple therapy or counselling.
 And above all else, I hope you can trust that you have the strength and the ability to make positive changes that will lead to a happier, more fulfilling life for you.
 I have faith in you!